The Paperback Edition…

 I walked quickly across the parking lot to where my car was parked to begin my long trek home.

 There would be no eating at the Minnehaha Grill tonight.
 No eggs.
 No bacon…and definitely no fun without Hannah.
 What a bummer.
 Oh, well.
 I was pretty tired anyway.
 It had been a long day.

-The lot behind Doyle’s was huge and tonight we had to park way out on the perimeter since we had been running late.
+The lot behind Doyle’s was huge and tonight we had no choice but to park way out on the perimeter since we had been running late.

-As I walked to my car, I looked down to search around in my purse for my keys when suddenly a strong hand grabbed my wrist from behind and twisted my arm up behind my back.
+As I walked to my car, I looked down to search around in my purse for my keys when suddenly a strong hand from behind grabbed my wrist and twisted my arm up behind my back.